RESUME

 (75-100) in Esquire, the New York Times Magazine, New York, Town & Country, the Reader’s Digest (Japan, South America), New Woman, Vogue, McCall’s, Saturday Review, and others.

-Investigations into topics ranging from art or the environment, to drugs, pornography,
+Investigations into topics ranging from art to the environment, drugs, pornography, celebrity profiles, death of my mother, marriage, divorce.

 Plays

-Aeschylus’ Prometheus Bound (adapted by Burnham) and Prometheus Released a modernized lost conclusion, commissioned for
+Aeschylus’ Prometheus Bound (adapted by Burnham) and Prometheus Released, a modernized lost conclusion, commissioned by The Studio Theatre, March-April 2002

-Penelope, 3-act classical drama, 1976. (see awards); produced last in 2005.
+Penelope, 3-act classical drama, 1976 (see awards); produced last in 2005.

-The Study, 2-act drama, 1979; revised as Snowstorms 1985, 1993.(see awards)
+The Study, 2-act drama, 1979; revised as Snowstorms 1985, 1993 (see awards).

 Plays for Children

-The Nightingale, radio play,N.P.R., 1980; performed live at the Smithsonian Institution, and elsewhere.
+The Nightingale, radio play, NPR., 1980; performed live at the Smithsonian Institution, and elsewhere.

 Beauty and the Beast, radio play, NPR, 1979.

-The Witch's Tale, radio play, NPR, 1978.
-(Award)
+The Witch’s Tale, radio play, NPR, 1978 (see awards).

 Films

-The Music of Shakespeare's England, TV show, WETA.
+The Music of Shakespeare’s England, television, WETA.

 The Smithsonian’s Whale, film, sent by USIA to Venice Film Festival, 1964.

-The Leaf Thieves, film 1964.
-(American Film Festival)
+The Leaf Thieves, film, American Film Festival, 1964.

 Works reprinted in anthologies